Resumes

 Good Description: Constructed website using streaming media and graphics.

-Best Description: Integrated graphics and streaming media to company website, resulting in a 45% increase in hits in the first six months.
+Best Description: Integrated graphics and streaming media to the company website, resulting in a 45% increase in hits in the first six months.

 Submitting Your Resume